xuankimtran/docs-1/pages/katalon-studio/docs/windows-spy-tutorials.md

 >**Notes**:
 >
+> While spying, recording, or executing a test on a desktop application:
-> * Do not lock the screen of the testing machine while spying, recording, or executing a test on a desktop application.
+>   * Do not lock the screen of the testing machine
-> * It is recommended not to run multiple instances of the AUT simultaneously while.
+>   * Do not to run multiple instances of the AUT simultaneously.